-How To Smoke Turkey - Smoked Turkey Tips
+How To Smoke a Perfect Turkey

-by Brad Bolton
+Article by Brad Bolton

-barbecuing in your back yard.
-You follow all these rules without even noticing them in most cases so go ahead, give it a try, you will not be dissatisfied when you
+Smoking a turkey is no different from barbecuing in your back yard.
+You follow all these rules without even noticing them in most cases – so go ahead and give smoked turkey a try.
+You will not be dissatisfied when you try a smoked turkey.

 Follow the safety rules without deviation and you will have the best turkey you have ever had.